yaronf/I-D/STAR/draft-ietf-acme-star.md

   set to true, the client requests the server to allow unauthenticated GET to the certificate(s) associated with this Order.

 If the server accepts the request, it MUST reflect the key in the Order.
-If it doesn't, it SHOULD return an error response.

 # Operational Considerations